-Experts at the University of Stupid Comparisons have conducted extensive research into some of the most popular toddlers’ TV programme and have concluded that the lovable, pink, puny-legged porcine and her wonky-eyed family produce an effect on the brain more powerful than the white powder used by knobheads, celebrities and celebrity knobheads.
+Experts at the University of Stupid Comparisons have conducted extensive research into some of the most popular toddlers’ TV programme, looking at the impact on the minds pf children and the notion of ‘Peppa Pig Addiction’.
+They have concluded that the lovable, pink, puny-legged porcine and her wonky-eyed family produce an effect on the brain more powerful than the white powder used by knobheads, celebrities and celebrity knobheads.

 What’s more, they shockingly conclude that watching ‘In The Night Garden’ gives an effect similar to LSD, and that watching just 5 minutes of ‘Dora The Explorer’ causes pain similar to being kicked four times consecutively in the testicles by the hind legs of a mountain goat.

 Researcher Helen Earth explained that their research centred on a network of hidden cameras installed in 22 homes across Berkshire.
-Helen explained, ‘we were originally planning to just focus our research on 2 volunteer homes, but when ordering the hidden cameras some dickhead accidentally ordered 22 instead of 2, so when they arrived we felt it best to expand our research accordingly – and we were glad we did because we found some incredible, statistically significant results’.
+Helen explained, ‘we were originally planning to just focus our research on 2 volunteer homes, but when ordering the hidden cameras some dickhead accidentally ordered 22 instead of 2, so when they arrived we felt it best to expand our research accordingly – and we were glad we did because we found some incredible, statistically significant results’, offering insights into Peppa Pig addiction.

 The week before some popular kids’ TV channels were installed into the test houses, researchers found that the subject parents were constantly needing to entertain their toddlers, primarily by pushing colourful plastic things around the living room, and reading / prodding books with titles such as ‘That’s Not My Dog / Cat / Monkey / Donkey / Bear / Car / Spaceship / Vodka / Boiler / Bluetooth Headset / Radiator / Locking Wheel Nut’.
 Some parents were seen feeding their children with lovingly-prepared home-cooked meals, taking trips to the park, pushing them around in giant plastic cars and teaching them phonics, words and phrases.